leec313/Golf-Plus/README.md

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 - Links checked with [W3C Link Checker](https://validator.w3.org/checklink)
 - JavaScript was tested on the site for errors and functionality using the console and with [JSHint](https://jshint.com/)
-- Python has been validated using the [PEP8 Python Checker](https://www.pythonchecker.com/)
+- Python has been validated using the [PEP8 Python Checker](https://www.pythonchecker.com/) and Flake8 Extension within GitPod.

 #### Errors in validation